-AZBio supports increased investments by the state to provide our academic research institutions with the facilities that will be required to discover, develop, and deliver in partnership with industry the life changing innovations that will benefit the people of Arizona today and for generations to come.
+AZBio thanks the Governor and our Legislators for the 2017 commitment to increased investments by the state allowing our universities to bond \$1 Billion to provide our academic research institutions with the facilities that will be required to discover, develop, and deliver in partnership with industry the life changing innovations that will benefit the people of Arizona today and for generations to come.

-Investment in innovation resources at our universities is Arizona's opportunity to grow our talent pipeline and the industry segments that will support Arizona's economy and quality of life.
+As we prepare for the next generation of Prop.
+301, Maintaining TRIF funding at the same proportions as exists in Prop.
+301 will provide resources at our universities that support life saving and life chanding research discoveries and supports the growth of Arizona's talent pipeline and the industry segments that will support Arizona's economy and quality of life.